+In more than one dimension, naturally, particles must move into different spatial directions.
+Rather than to sample the direction of the proposed move at time $t$ randomly, one may define it as a lifting variable, and modify it deterministically without influencing the stationary distribution.
+In the family of ECMC algorithms, direction lifting can be applied to straight ECMC that uses the same direction for every move in an event chain (in contrast to, e.g., Newtonian~\cite{Klement2019} and Forward ECMC~\cite{Michel2020} that modify the direction in each event).
+Very slow changes of the direction after each event chain were studied for straight ECMC simulations of hard-sphere systems, where they were not found to improve the convergence properties~\cite{Weigel2018}.

-The sequential MCMC speeds up general local MCMC algorithms (whose moves can be constructed with finite acceptance probability from a sequence of infinitesimal moves).
-We obtain analytic results in the limit where the time-dependent direction $\DIR$ remains constant until restricted equilibrium is reached among the accessible configurations given $\DIR$.
-In the following, one unit of MCMC time corresponds to one fixed direction.
-Its direction is then incremented by a constant value, so that $\DIR_{\TS+1} = \DIR_{\TS} + \CHDIR$ (for concreteness, we suppose $\CHDIR > 0$).
-We focus on the trajectory of the dipole orientation $\theta_\TS$ and its relaxation to equilibrium from a given initial value.
-We show that $\DA_\TS$ undergoes long-lived rotations in one direction whose cumulative mean rotation angle diverges in the limit $\CHDIR \to 0$, followed by a counter-rotation that proceeds in a fast sequence of steps.
+In the present paper, we discuss direction-sweep MCMC for a simplified two-dimensional model of an extended flexible dipole consisting of two atoms, that resembles a flexible water molecule in the context of molecular simulation (see~\cite{Faulkner2018, Hoellmer2020}).
+The variable dipole length allows the entire dipole to rotate through local MCMC moves of both atoms along slowly changing directions.
+We obtain exact results for direction sweeps in the limit where a given direction remains fixed until restricted equilibrium is reached among the accessible configurations by the application of any local MCMC algorithm (whose moves can be constructed with finite acceptance probability from a sequence of infinitesimal moves).
+We show analytically that slow direction sweeps (small direction-angle increments) yield long-lived rotations of the dipole by a cumulative (\quot{rolled-out}) mean rotation angle that diverges as the inverse angle increment in the limit of infinitely slow sweeps.
+This motion is interrupted by a counter-rotation that proceeds in a fast sequence of steps.